TrippingKelsea/Hydravisor/technical_design/ssh.design.md

 ## 📜 Purpose

 The `ssh.toml` configuration file enables per-host SSH profile overrides for Hydravisor-managed virtual machines and containers.
 This allows the system to securely and flexibly connect to guests without relying solely on global SSH configuration files.
+It defines how SSH keypairs, trust overrides, and encryption plans are handled inside Hydravisor.
+It describes how agent/VM isolation is maintained using dedicated key material and how trust is optionally modifiable through configuration.

 ## 📂 File Location